ayush18-pixel/newkuchbhi/README.md

             Search & Filters – Easily find relevant listings Trusted Community – Only verified university members can join Enhanced Features :
-            Notification System – Real-time push notifications for new messages or offers In-app Chat – Private messaging without sharing phone numbers Rating & Review System – Users can rate and review sellers to build trust Security & Trust – Features to handle potential scams or misuse.If the reviews are constantly bad for user, it will lead to banning of the user.
+            Notification System – Real-time in-app notifications for new messages or offers In-app Chat – Private messaging without sharing phone numbers Rating & Review System – Users can rate and review sellers to build trust Security & Trust – Features to handle potential scams or misuse.If the reviews are constantly bad for user, it will lead to banning of the user.